New Jersey Prenuptial and Postnuptial Family Law Attorney

 The statistics regarding civil union dissolution and divorce are unfortunately high.
 While a difficult topic to discuss before or during a marriage or civil union, a well prepared and thought out prenuptial or postnuptial agreement can ultimately reduce the strains associated with dissolving a relationship.

-A keen sense of the issues and the ability to memorialize the interests of the parties is important to preventing unnecessary disputes.
+A keen sense of the issues and the ability to memorialize the interests of the parties is essential to preventing unnecessary disputes.
 Ultimately, it will reduce the stress and expenses associated with dissolution or divorce.

-Drafting and Reviewing Agreements
+Drafting and Reviewing Prenuptial and Postnuptial Agreements

 - Rights and obligations of both parties to joint and separate property